Central & Local Government information

 If you need help finding official statistics ask anyone at the Information Services desk in the Elma Turner Library for assistance.

-Two other good sources of government statistical information are:
+Another good source of government statistical information is:

 - http://www.data.govt.nz/ - for government datasets